Basics of C++

 g++ hello-world.cpp

-An executable with the default name a
+An executable with the default name a will be created.

-On Windows, we should see a.exe
+On Windows, we should see a.exe.
+On macOS/Linux, we should see a.out.

-flag to specify the name of the executable.
+We can also use the -o flag to specify the name of the executable.

 g++ hello-world.cpp -o hello-world